 William was the resident artist for MBNA America for 9 years, where he painted many of their properties around the world.
 His works were reproduced and featured on the company’s quarterly stockholders report covers.
 Although well-known for his maritime paintings during the MBNA years, he was very fortunate to have a wide variety of commissioned projects, ranging from portraits to paintings of antique cars, yachts, homes, horse races, just to name a few.
 All of these projects contributed to him becoming the versatile artist he is today.

-William currently resides in Williamsburg, Virginia with his wife where he continues to pursue his passion for painting.
+William resides in Mt.
+Pleasant, SC with his wife where he continues to pursue his passion for painting.

 1987 University of Maryland, College Park, MD.
 BS in Accounting